 Gareth Edwards’ reverent take on Godzilla is like a view of something real that up until now we had only dreamed about.
 He defies its campy upbringing to be awe-inspiring; he returns it to its allegory.
-And as you would view most things from the ground, the action is shot from below, sometimes out of frame.
+And as you would view most things from the ground, the action is shot from below, barely in frame.
 The pay-off is stalled beyond normal human tolerance, as though Godzilla were a nervous groom who simply can't commit to being on screen until he has enough buildup.
 Even including the genre's famous idioms like the battle of nature vs man and the brutalities of war, the dialogue in Godzilla asserts itself to such meaning like a crowbar asserts itself to a jammed service door.
 This is when it remembers to have dialogue at all.

 But I realized that if the monster's scale has changed -- this is only the second time Godzilla hasn't been a guy in a suit -- then perhaps his blockbuster is on a different scale.
 It harnesses a theme and subjects its characters to it, exploiting their blank-eyed wonderment at the things happening around them, as though the whole earth is against them.
 We are tiny in this film.
 Every shot of giant things angles itself from the ground to give it weight and scale; watching this in the theater is an exhilarating, frightening experience.
 But it requires that you don't yearn for the instant satisfaction of the modern superhero blockbusters.
 Godzilla is more in tune with Jaws this way, waiting fifty minutes to show us the title monster.
 It doesn't have interesting characters or dialogue but also doesn't need any: it is an experience told entirely through visuals, a true spectacle film in the way that Transformers is only a pretender.
 Some people would say these are both "style over substance," but I've never thought these things were exclusive.
 Making them so ignores the possibility that visuals themselves can harness a theme.
 That's what Edwards uses Seamus McGarvey's gorgeous cinematography to do.